 Behaviour charts are given to pupils if their behaviour over a period of time is escalating or worsening.
 A behaviour chart will be completed by the class teacher after every session, or at periods deemed appropriate, and taken to the Family Liaison Officer or a member of SLT at the end of each day for them to sign.
-At the end of the week, the completed form will be brought to the FLO or behaviour lead to be signed and a comment made.
+At the end of the week, the completed form will be brought to the Deputy/Assistant Head of School to be signed and a comment made.
 The chart will also be sent home for parents to see.
 After a period of 2 weeks, a discussion between the pupil and the Inclusion Team will take place and a decision made as to the next steps:

-- If the pupil has had no incidents over the 2-week period, they will be removed from a behaviour tracker - If a pupil's behaviour has made improvements, but there have been a few incidents, they will remain on the behaviour tracker for a further 2 weeks.
-They will also increase their meetings with either FLO or behaviour lead to daily. - If there have been no improvements in behaviour over the 2 weeks, a meeting with parents will be arranged and a Behaviour Support Plan will be written and agreed.
+- If the pupil has had no incidents over the 2 week period they will be removed from a behaviour tracker - o If a pupil's behaviour has made improvements, but there have been a few incidents, they will remain on the behaviour tracker for a further 2 weeks.
+They will also increase their meetings with the Deputy/Assistant Head Teacher to daily. - If there have been no improvements in behaviour over the 2 weeks, a meeting with parents will be arranged and a Behaviour Support Plan will be written and agreed.